 One thing I will explain is that once you transform into Valour Form, you’re able to duel-wield Keyblades like Roxas when activated.
-Naturally, you can’t dual-wield unless you have two Keyblades, so the game gives you a second Keyblade on the spot: the Mysterious Tower-themed Star Seeker.
+Naturally, you couldn’t dual-wield unless you had two Keyblades, so the game gives you a second Keyblade on the spot: the Mysterious Tower-themed Star Seeker.
 The Star Seeker is automatically equipped to Valour Form independently from Sora himself – yes, Drive Forms have Keyblades of their own!
-However: the game won’t let you unequip a Keyblade, only swap them to your inventory with another Keyblade, specifically an unequipped Keyblade, so you can’t take the Star Seeker for yourself until you have a third Keyblade!
+Unfortunately, the game won’t let you unequip a Keyblade, only swap them to your inventory with another Keyblade, specifically an unequipped Keyblade, so you can’t take the Star Seeker for yourself until you have a third Keyblade!
 Despite the confusion involved, I feel this probably was intentional, since Sora (though not Roxas) hasn’t had much time with the Kingdom Key.
 At the same time, it honestly looks like an accident, as though the Star Seeker got trapped by an legitimate programming oversight!
 Accident?
 Esoteric Design Route?
 You decide!